-Our first meal in Kosovo was breakfast included with our hotel stay.
-It contained sourdough bread, eggs, chicken sausage (pork sausage is not an option in most restaurants for religious reasons), cheese, butter, jam, and of course, espresso.
+Our first meal in Kosovo was breakfast, included with our hotel stay.
+It contained sourdough bread, eggs, chicken sausage (pork sausage is not an option in most restaurants for religious reasons), cheese, butter, jam, and espresso.
 We enjoyed our breakfasts here; however, it was not typical breakfast food except for the espresso.
 Make sure to branch out from the hotel breakfast and experience more traditional breakfast experiences n Kosovo.

 In the photos above, you will see several meals we had during our visit and some settings we were in.

 Our first lunch in Kosovo at the conference began our exposure to some local food.
 They served traditional local food as well as some standard conference fare.
-Some of the traditional food they served were fli, pite (pie, usually stuffed with cheese or cheese and spinach), feta cheese, giant pretzels, and baklava (dessert).
+Some traditional food they served were fli, pite (pie, usually stuffed with cheese or cheese and spinach), feta cheese, giant pretzels, and baklava (dessert).
 It was a delicious and plentiful launch into our hunt for more local food experiences.

 What is not to love about fli?